19-year-old woman sets record for solo global flight - NewsBreak

 The overall record will remain out of Rutherford’s grasp, since Briton Travis Ludlow set that benchmark last year as an 18-year-old.

-Her global flight was supposed to take three months, but relentless bad weather and visa issues kept her grounded sometimes for weeks on end, extending her adventure by about two months.
+Her global flight in her ultralight Shark plane was supposed to take three months, but relentless bad weather and visa issues kept her grounded sometimes for weeks on end, extending her adventure by about two months.

 On Thursday, rain, drizzle, sunshine and even a rainbow over Kortrijk airport exemplified the changing, often bad weather she had been facing all too often.

 After she was escorted by a four-plane formation in a huge V across much of Belgium, she did a flyby of the airport before finally landing.
-After waving to the jubilant crowds, she draped herself both in the Union Jack and Belgian tricolor flag.
+After waving to the jubilant crowds, she embraced her parents and draped herself both in the Union Jack and Belgian tricolor flag.

+“Winter in Europe poses a lot of challenges,” she said as she was held back for days on the last few legs of the trip.
+Then again, she had had to deal with -35 C (-31 F) in Siberia and 32 C (90 F) in Indonesia.
+Fog, smoke from wildfires and even typhoons also held her back.

 In her trek of more than 52,000 kilometers (28,000 nautical miles), she stopped over in five continents and visited 41 nations.